mamedev/mame/docs/source/debugger/index.rst

 examples:

 ``b@<addr>``
-    Refers to the byte at **<addr>** in the program space of the visible CPU while suppressing side effects
+    Refers to the byte at **<addr>** in the program space of the current CPU while suppressing side effects
 ``b!<addr>``
-    Refers to the byte at **<addr>** in the program space of the visible CPU, *not* suppressing side effects such as reading a mailbox clearing the pending flag, or reading a FIFO removing an item ``w@<addr>`` and ``w!<addr>``
+    Refers to the byte at **<addr>** in the program space of the current CPU, *not* suppressing side effects such as reading a mailbox clearing the pending flag, or reading a FIFO removing an item ``w@<addr>`` and ``w!<addr>``
-    Refer to the word at **<addr>** in the program space of the visible CPU, suppressing or not suppressing side effects, respectively.
+    Refer to the word at **<addr>** in the program space of the current CPU, suppressing or not suppressing side effects, respectively.
 ``d@<addr>`` and ``d!<addr>``
-    Refer to the double word at **<addr>** in the program space of the visible CPU, suppressing or not suppressing side effects, respectively.
+    Refer to the double word at **<addr>** in the program space of the current CPU, suppressing or not suppressing side effects, respectively.
 ``q@<addr>`` and ``q!<addr>``
-    Refer to the quadruple word at **<addr>** in the program space of the visible CPU, suppressing or not suppressing side effects, respectively.
+    Refer to the quadruple word at **<addr>** in the program space of the current CPU, suppressing or not suppressing side effects, respectively.

 Adding access types gives additional possibilities:

 ``dw@300``
-    Refers to the word at 300 in the data space of the visible CPU while suppressing side effects
+    Refers to the word at 300 in the data space of the current CPU while suppressing side effects
 ``id@400``
-    Refers to the double word at 400 in the I/O space of the visible CPU CPU while suppressing side effects
+    Refers to the double word at 400 in the I/O space of the current CPU CPU while suppressing side effects
 ``ppd!<addr>``
-    Refers to the double word at physical address **<addr>** in the program space of the visible CPU while not suppressing side effects ``rw@<addr>``
+    Refers to the double word at physical address **<addr>** in the program space of the current CPU while not suppressing side effects ``rw@<addr>``
-    Refers to the word at address **<addr>** in the program space of the visible CPU using direct read/write pointer access
+    Refers to the word at address **<addr>** in the program space of the current CPU using direct read/write pointer access

-If we want to access an address space of a device other than the visible CPU, an address space beyond the first four indices, or a memory region, we need to include a tag or name:
+If we want to access an address space of a device other than the current CPU, an address space beyond the first four indices, or a memory region, we need to include a tag or name: